A Basic Review of Dietary Minerals and A List of Food Sources

 Copper is required in trace amounts for the formation of red blood cells as well as for the absorption and synthesis of iron.
 It is important for various enzymatic reactions, bone maintenance and is a necessary nutrient for tissue repair as it stimulates immune functions and is involved elastin and collagen development.
 Copper is one of the trace nutrients that plays a role in production of enzymatic antioxidants.

-The Recommended Daily Allowance (RDA) for copper is 0.900 mg a day for adults, but can be lower or higher depending on one's age and gender.
+The Recommended Dietary Allowance (RDA) for copper is 0.900 mg a day for adults, but can be lower or higher depending on one's age and gender.

 Sources: cashews, sesame seeds, legumes, blue-green algae, cacao beans, goji, green leafy vegetables, mushrooms, marine phytoplankton, miso, seaweeds, shiitake, fenugreek sprouts, sunflower sprouts, spinach, tempeh and wheatgrass.